edumgt/AWS-Solutions-Architect-Associate/S3/README.md

 Security:
 - Amazon S3 is private by default.
 - You can choose to make your buckets and objects public.
+- Amazon S3 Server access logging provides detailed records for the requests that are made to a bucket. or use CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.
 - Controlled access (with access policy):
     - IAM Policy: which are attached to resources and users
     - S3 bucket policies: This can only be attached to S3 buckets.
 S3 bucket policies specify what actions are allowed or denied on the bucket.